 In view of the varying degree of integration between transportation activities and contract logistics activities in different countries and the lack of a specific world market contract logistics study, it is difficult to estimate the size of the market.
-However, given the Group's international footprint and experience, and on the basis of its competitors' publications, ID Logistics estimates that this market was worth some \in 200 billion in 2017, up 2.5% over 2016.
+However, given the Group's international footprint and experience, and on the basis of its competitors' publications, ID Logistics estimates that this market was worth some \in 210 billion in 2018, up 5% over 2017.
 Already very large, the global market is growing in line with inflation and GDP growth in the various local markets; its growth is further boosted by a trend among customers towards increased outsourcing.
-ID Logistics estimates that, as long as the economic upturn continues, the 2018 world market will grow at least as rapidly as in 2017.
+After the strong results posted in 2018, which was marked by an economic upturn and the increase in price variances, ID Logistics expects 2019 to be another strong year, albeit not as strong as 2018.

-The world contract logistics market by sector is estimated to break down as follows (source: Wavestone 2015):
+The world contract logistics market by sector is estimated to break down as follows (source: Wavestone, Company estimate):